Jeff Sessions ushers in 'Trump era' at DOJ

 US District Court Judge James Bredar ultimately entered the consent decree last week, yet Sessions' expressions of "grave concerns" about its approval struck some as a radical sea change for the department.

 "If the federal government has jurisdiction over anything, it's the enforcement of constitutional rights," said Bains.
-"It's not as if DOJ was out there doing (federal investigations) on their own -- Congress gave DOJ a mandate to seek judicial relief when it found pattern and practice of unconstitutional actions."
+"It's not as if DOJ was out there doing (federal investigations) on their own -- Congress gave DOJ a mandate to seek judicial relief when it found a pattern and practice of unconstitutional actions."

 Yet some leaders in the law enforcement community, welcome Sessions' change in tone on police reforms.